alenaks/SigmaPie/README.md

 <font color='red'>**PLACEHOLDER: SEE IF THERE IS ENOUGH TIME TO INSERT A BRIEF INTUITION BEHIND THE ALGORITHM.**</font>

 However, there are some phonological processes that require more power than TSL.
 Some languages have more than just a single long-distance assimilation: for example, separate vowel and consonantal harmonies.
-In this case, one tier is not enough: putting both vowels and consonants on a single tier will not create the desired locality neither among vowels, nor among consonants.
+In this case, one tier is not enough: putting both vowels and consonants on a single tier will create the desired locality neither among vowels nor among consonants.
 For cases like this, a subregular class of _multiple tier-based strictly local languages_ is especially useful.

 ## Multiple tier-based strictly local languages